Welcome to Volts

-Now I live in Seattle with my wife, two teens, two dogs, and two cats.
+Now I live in Seattle with my wife, two teens, two dogs, and a cat.
 The end.

 Why am I doing this?

-Writing for strangers isn’t all bad — it has disciplined me in many ways — but I have yearned to get back to writing for a community and engaging more in an ongoing conversation, with a little more intimacy and idiosyncrasy than is possible writing for a broad audience (or out on Twitter).
+Writing for strangers isn’t all bad — it disciplined me in many ways — but I wanted to get back to writing for friends, with a little more intimacy and idiosyncrasy than is possible writing for a broad audience (or out on Twitter).

 So here we are.
-I’m going to see if what I do is worth enough to a community of readers for them to support me directly, with no advertisements or institutions in between us.
-Utterly terrifying!
+I’m going to do this as long as it is valuable enough to this community for you to support me.

 What is Volts going to be?